thoth-station/thoth-station.github.io/_j/cve_warning.md

-This justification notifies you that the project is known to have vulnerabilities reported in one or more releases but the vulnerabilities do not necessary affect the version present in the resolved lock file - see CVE information in justifications for known vulnerabilities associated with the resolved version.
+This justification notifies you that the project is known to have vulnerabilities reported in one or more releases but the vulnerabilities do not necessarily affect the version present in the resolved lock file - see CVE information in justifications for known vulnerabilities associated with the resolved version.